Answers to Frequently Asked Questions

 People you invite to your account will use the space you provide in it.

 Not unless you specifically invite them to do so.
 We understand everything about privacy, sensitive data and copyrights.
 That is why even your particular projects will never have to be shared with uninvolved people.
 We also offer privacy options and pre-limited functions for your invitees.

-The initiator and general manager of the company Lumio GmbH (est. 2010) is photographer and studied communication designer Mareen Fischinger.
+The initiator of Lumio (est. 2010) is photographer and studied communication designer Mareen Fischinger.
 She had been struggling for years with the issues that Lumio is being able to bypass today and in 2009, backwards-invented a system to solve her problems in client communication – in order to concentrate on the work she really wants to do: Create photographs and not worry about the rest so much.